Crustal magnetic fields do not lead to large magnetic-field amplifications in binary neutron-star mergers: Mathematical and Numerical Methods

-With such a prescription, the initial magnetic field has closed loops around a neutral line that is at $\simeq 0.52~R_{\rm NS}$ for the full-configurations, while it is at $\simeq 0.87~R_{\rm NS}$ for the crust-configurations.
+With such a prescription, the initial magnetic field has closed loops around a neutral line that is at $\simeq 0.52~R_{\rm NS}$ for the full-configurations, while it is at $\simeq 0.87~R_{\rm NS}$ for the crust-configurations (a view of the magnetic-field topology soon before merger is shown in Fig. \ref{fig:initial} in the Appendix).
 For the high (low) resolutions, the magnetized crust is resolved with $\gtrsim 17$ ($\gtrsim 11$) gridpoints and does not suffer from significant numerical dissipation in the remainder of the inspiral.
 Finally, we note that to reduce diffusion during the inspiral, the magnetic fields are seeded when the separation between the stars decreases below $8.9~M_{\odot}$, which corresponds to $t-t_{\mathrm{mer}}\lesssim-1\,\mathrm{ms}$.